 - Uniquely integrates leadership into change management

-- Real-life case studies in digital health, clinical practice and organizational development (performance management)
+- Real-life case studies in organizational culture change, digital health, clinical practice and organizational development (performance management)

 - Delivered entirely online

 - Enrol at any time

 - 50 hours of learning, which can be completed in a few short weeks over a maximum of six months

 - Jointly developed with Canada Health Infoway and successful healthcare change leaders